 This product is part of the following systems:

-MuteMat™ 2 is high performing against impact noise, and this is because the dense layer of mass loaded vinyl spreads the load - although the mass loaded vinyl is not effective on it’s own against impact noise, in this case it is.
-Carpet will offer some sound proofing qualities against impact noise, but certainly not to the degree of which a dedicated sound insulation material provides, this is because it is easily compressed underfoot.
+MuteMat™ 2 is high performing against impact noise, and this is because the dense layer of mass loaded vinyl spreads the load - although the mass loaded vinyl is not practical on its own against impact noise, in this case, it is.
+The carpet will offer some sound proofing qualities against impact noise, but not to the degree of which a dedicated sound insulation material provides, and this is because it compresses easily underfoot.

-We often use the analogy here of running a 100mm race in either slippers (a soft fabric material which allows a lot of contact to the body) or in running trainers (offering maximum resilience and especially designed for reducing the impact transference in to the body).
+We often use the analogy here of running a 100mm race in slippers (a soft fabric material which allows a lot of contact and vibration to transfer into the body) or in running trainers (offering maximum resilience and specially designed for reducing the impact transference into the body).

-Because of the compressibility of MuteMat™ 2, which is important function for the reduction of impact noise, it is not suitable for installing tiled or wooden finishes directly on top; but it is very effective in making sure replacements of carpet in apartments with laminate flooring receive the best sound proofing possible as to not disrupt neighbours.
-An overboarding is required with: ceramic tiling, laminate flooring, engineered wood flooring, luxury vinyl flooring such as amtico and karndean, and standard vinyl floorings such as lino.
+Because of the compressibility of MuteMat™ 2, which is essential for the reduction of impact noise, it is not suitable for installing tiled or wooden finishes directly on top; but it is a sure method in making sure replacements of carpet in apartments with laminate flooring receive the best sound proofing possible as to not disrupt your neighbours.
+An overboard is required with: ceramic tiling, laminate flooring, engineered wood flooring, luxury vinyl flooring such as Amtico and Karndean, and standard vinyl floorings such as lino.

-Where Building Regulations are concerned it will most likely be required that you bond all sound proofing materials floor so that it exists as ‘fabric of the structure’, in other words so it cannot be removed at a later date after passing the regulations; this is usually up to the discretion of the acoustic testing engineer.
-With any hard finishes you will want to bond MuteMat™ 2 to the floor and any over boarding then bonded to the top to reduce flex and movement in the flooring.
-Using adhesive will not increase it’s sound proofing qualities.
+Concerning Building Regulations, you will most likely need to bond all sound proofing materials floor so that it exists as ‘fabric of the structure’, in other words, so you do not remove it at a later date after passing the regulations; this is usually up to the discretion of the acoustic testing engineer.
+With any hard finishes, you will want to bond MuteMat™ 2 to the floor, and any over boarding then bonded to the top to reduce flex and movement in the flooring.
+Using adhesive will not increase it’s soundproofing qualities.

-No over boarding is required with woven carpet finishes, you will need to use a Carpet Gripper Strip around the perimeter to raise the gripper rods to a height to avoid a dipping around the edges.
-Carpet Tiles may benefit from an over boarding to reduce the edges coming apart, when sound proofing an office with MuteMat™ 2 carpet tiles are often used, so chairs with wheels will need an over boarding to support these better.
+You require no overboard with woven carpet finishes, but you will need to use a Carpet Gripper Strip around the perimeter to raise the gripper rods to a height to avoid a descending around the edges.
+Carpet Tiles may benefit from an over boarding to reduce the joins coming apart, and you will find these primarily in offices.
+Using MuteMat™ 2 will add compressibility to the floor, so chairs with wheels will need an over boarding to provide stronger support.

 Although there are no issues with using MuteMat™ 2 to sound proof a wall, it is not the best material to use as it also cannot be decorated over.
 We have better options available for dedicated wall sound proofing projects which you can find here.

-When it comes to sound proofing wet rooms or bathrooms the concern is often of water or vapour being trapped in foam materials, MuteMat™ 2 does not yield from these issues as the Cross Linked Polyethylene Foam does not absorb moisture and offers high sound insulation against impact noise, tiling and lino floor finishes may require a form of water resistant marine over boarding as opposed to standard ply or MDF as a bed to lay the flooring securely.
-You will still want to opt for an acoustic mineral wool between the cavities in timber joist constructions to reduce the sound moving in to this area and leaving a boom like effect.
+When it comes to sound proofing wet rooms or bathrooms, the concern is often that water or vapour will become trapped in foam materials.
+MuteMat™ 2 does not yield from these issues as the Cross-Linked Polyethylene Foam does not absorb moisture and offers high sound insulation against impact noise, tiling and lino floor finishes may require a form of water-resistant marine over boarding as opposed to standard ply or MDF as a bed to lay the flooring securely.
+You will still want to opt for acoustic mineral wool between the cavities in timber joist constructions to reduce the sound moving into this area and leaving a boom-like effect.

-MuteMat™ 2 is laminated together from two seperate materials and does not come as a roll, this allows for each piece to be safely stored without the two composite layers coming apart by keeping them in a roll form.
+MuteMat™ 2 is laminated together from two separate materials and does not come as a roll, and this means that each piece is stored safely without the two composite layers coming apart by keeping them in a roll form.

-MuteMat™ 2 is best cut with a fresh Stanley blade and a straight edge or metal ruler, always cut away from your body and behind the straight edge.
+You will want to cut MuteMat™ 2 with a new Stanley blade and a straight edge or metal ruler, always cut away from your body and behind the straight edge.